-Our First Lady can teach us a thing or two about getting outside our comfort zones and recognizing (and embracing) opportunities that can make people love or hate us.
+Our former First Lady can teach us a thing or two about getting outside our comfort zones and recognizing (and embracing) opportunities that can make people love or hate us.
 This woman knows how to take risks.
 She’s constantly putting herself in the limelight to further the mission of the White House.
 Whether it’s showing up on the Biggest Loser, talking about much-disputed haircut on Rachel Ray or interviewing Big Bird in the White House kitchen, FLOTUS knows how to take intelligent PR risks.
 Her most recent example is joining up with Jimmy Fallon on his Late Night show, surprising the audience with their humorous ‘historical depiction’ the Evolution ofMom Dance over time:

 Not only did it get 2 million hits in 2 days, it blew up on twitter:

 Reid Hoffman, Chairman of LinkedIn, gives a breakdown of how to determine intelligent risks for you and your organization:

 1. Remember your negativity bias will cause you to exaggerate your evaluation of certain risks.
 Whatever it is you’re thinking about doing, there’s probably not as much risk involved as you think.